UCUCDUH/pols_501_wi16/web/stories/resources/install.md

 <!--
-.. title: Installing R and RStudio
+.. title: Installing Software for this course
 -->

 This course will require the following software, all of which is *free*